Part 3 – Differentiate Your Unique Value Proposition and Build Personal Brand Content

 If you complete all the exercises above, you’re nearly finished with the information-mining part of the executive resume writing process.

-In the final two parts of this series, I’ll show you how to pull all the pieces together.
+In the final two parts of this series, I’ll show you how to pull all the pieces together and actually write your executive resume.

 More About Personal Branding and Executive Resume Writing